Aftermath of Earthquakes in Chile and Solomon Islands

 Several days later another natural disaster hit.
 A 7.6 magnitude earthquake affected the Solomon Islands on Sunday, April 6, 2014.
 That same evening there was a second 7.4 earthquake and was followed by a 5.9 aftershock.
 Luckily none of the earthquakes caused a mass tragedy.
 Being in the Pacific Ring of Fire, the citizens of Solomon Islands are prepared for floods and earthquakes that afflict the region.
 Usually there are warnings to give people time to prepare for natural disasters.
 There was not a warning this time which caused an unusual amount of fatalities.
 24 people died and more than 10,000 people either lost their homes or needed a shelter as they repaired the damage.
 10,000 people went to Honiara to stay in one of the ten evacuation centers.
 To date, there are 4,500 people living in Honiara still waiting for financial assistance to rebuild their homes.

 Natural disasters and man-created tragedies can occur anywhere.
 It is important to stay prepared.
 Work with your family and company to create an emergency plan.
 Have bug out bags at home and in your car(s) with at least 3 weeks’ supply of food, water and medication.

 BLU-MED™ Response Systems specializes in providing mobile hospitals and medical equipment for use during natural disasters, humanitarian disaster response and emergencies.
-Each mobile hospital is designed for military, government and civilian use.
+Each mobile hospital is designed for military shelters, government and civilian use.
 The BLU-MED mobile hospital can include fully integrated UL-tested electrical, lighting and HVAC facilities with humidity and temperature-controlled interiors for extreme climates.